matthewgallina/smockin/README.md

         - .zip

     The zip archive format should be used for any raml files that have external file references (i.e 'include').
-The .raml file itself should be located in the root of the zip archive.
+In order for the .zip archive to be accepted, it must be packed 'including' a root directory and with the .raml file located directly within the root dir like so:

+    - raml_upload.zip
+        - root_raml_dir
+            - raml.api
+            - some_dir_1
+                - Foo.json
+            - some_dir_2
+                - Foo.raml